"Annie Jennings PR does a wonderful job of grasping the essence of the story and finding exactly the right people."

 It is possible for authors to market their own books but it's critical to learn the skill st that helps you create savvy press materials that get the attention of the media.
 Throw a book launch parties, hold speaking events where you can offer your book for sale via "back of the room" sales, place your book in the independent book stories in your area, schedule book signings at these stores as well, join a book club and lots more.
 The trouble spot with authors in trying to reach the media.

-That's right, have a nice big party where you introduce your new book.
+That's right, have a nice big book launch party where you introduce your new book.
 You will make lots of sales, and don't forget to sign each one!
+Your readers will love the chance to meet you and perhaps even get a great idea of starting a book club with their first choice?
+Your book!

-Speaking events are the most sought after publicity opportunities as the audience is right there, experiencing you.
-If you give a great talk, next thing you know they are buying your book.
+Speaking events are hot.
+Many authors eagerly go after them as a revenue source and a new client procurement strategy.
+They are the most sought after publicity opportunities as the audience is right there, in front of you and getting the chance to experience you.
+If you give a great talk or presentation, the next thing you know they very interested in buying your book.
 It's one of the most important ways to market a book.

-Set up book signings at your local book store and create a fun event.
+Be sure to set up book signings for your new book at your local book store and create a fun event.
 Be sure to use social media to invite everyone along with personal phone calls.
-It's not easy to get people to come to an event so make it appear a lot like a party.
+It's not easy to get people to come to an event as everyone is usually so busy so make it appear a lot like a party.